 - Any insolvency professional shall only be eligible to be nominated as a resolution professional for a typical corporate insolvency resolution process of a corporate debtor in case he, along with all partners as well as directors of the insolvency professional entity of which he is a partner or director, is independent of the corporate debtor.

 Elaboration— An individual shall be treated independent of the corporate debtor, in case he:

 a. is an appropriate choice to be nominated as an independent director on the board of the corporate debtor under section 149 of the Companies Act, 2013 (18 of 2013), where the corporate debtor is a company;

 b. is notn’t a connected party of the corporate debtor; or

 c. is not a proprietor or an employee or a partner:

 (i) of a firm of auditors or CS (i.e. company secretaries) in exercise or cost auditors of the corporate debtor; or

-- A resolution professional ought to make revelation once he is appointment only in accordance with the Code of Conduct.
+- A resolution professional ought to make a revelation once he is appointed only in accordance with the Code of Conduct.

 ACCESS TO BOOKS

 Without any bias to section 17(2)(d), the interim resolution professional may evaluate the records, books of account, and other relevant documents as well as information, to the extent appropriate for discharging his duties under the Code, of the corporate debtor held with‑